Another Last Word (The Red Ceilings Press, 2021) Available here.

 Bike, Rain (Knives Forks and Spoons Press, 2013).
 Available here.

 ‘Yates is an absolute master… he stretches and dares you to properly understand what you are reading.
 He makes you want to read and re-read his work.….
-Technically stunning and always there are more questions than answers’ – Steve Anderson, New Hope International, on Emergency Rations
+Technically stunning and always there are more questions than answers’ – Steve Anderson, New Hope International.

-‘Philosophy runs smudged into daily life…he offers us the surprise born of unconstrained freedom….that combination of precision with the seemingly random that gives this short collection such expansive range’ – Ben Felsenburg, Incwriters on Emergency Rations
+‘Philosophy runs smudged into daily life…he offers us the surprise born of unconstrained freedom….that combination of precision with the seemingly random that gives this short collection such expansive range’ – Ben Felsenburg, Incwriters.

 ‘If you like poetry firmly rooted in the real world, the everyday, this is not the book for you.
 You will be seduced into thinking it is, because everyday situations seem to be what is being described, but you will soon find that prisms and mirrors, flashbacks and flash-forwards, parallel universes etc. come into play.
-You are never where you think you are, which for me is one of the purposes of poetry’ – Lyn Moir, Sphinx Chapbook Review Magazine, on Emergency Rations
+You are never where you think you are, which for me is one of the purposes of poetry’ – Lyn Moir, Sphinx Chapbook Review Magazine.

 ‘Poets like Cliff Yates only come along every so often, like eclipses or rare migrating birds, and, like an eclipse or a rare migrating bird, Cliff Yates should be gazed at, parked near, and written about.
 People often talk about poets being fresh, and they mean fresh like bread, likely to go stale.
 Cliff Yates is fresh like the very first crack of dawn is fresh: unique, unrepeatable, full of promise’ – Ian McMillan

-“Jumpstart is the best aid to the teaching of poetry since Sandy Brownjohn’s work of the 1980s” – Gordon Wilson, the Teacher.
+“Jumpstart is the best aid to the teaching of poetry since Sandy Brownjohn’s work of the 1980s” – Gordon Wilson in The Teacher.

 “Jumpstart is a classic of its kind: inventive, inspiring and instructive” – Andrew Motion.

-A First Poetry Book ed.
-Pie Corbett and Gaby Morgan (London, Macmillan Children’s Books, 2012)
+A First Poetry Book, ed.
+Pie Corbett and Gaby Morgan (Macmillan, 2012)

-Plant Care: A Festschrift for Mimi Khalvati ed.
+Plant Care: A festschrift for Mimi Khalvati ed.
 E.A.
-Markham (Sheffield: Linda Lee Books, 2004)
+Markham (Linda Lee Books, 2004)

 The Forward Book of Poetry 2001 (Forward Publishing, 2001)